 Our goal as professionals is to insure that no issue and no student “slips through the cracks.”
 Such advising is based on the principles of building a relationship with each student, coming prepared for the student’s advising session, asking meaningful questions, and maintaining regular contact.
 We will document and address student issues efficiently and commit to being transparent about how and why decisions are made.
 We expect that our students will also be prepared for interactions with their advisors, by completely reading communications from their advisors, keeping track of paperwork, and heeding deadlines and due dates.

-With small group advising, a department advisor can efficiently answer common questions.
-If their questions can’t be answered at the group session, each student can meet individually with the advisor to address any specific curricular issues that they are having.
-Students who do not attend the advertised group advising sessions will not have their registration hold lifted until after all other students have been allowed to register.
+Each student meets individually with the advisor to address any specific curricular issues that they are having.
+Students who do not attend the advising meeting will not have their registration hold lifted until after all other students have been allowed to register.